Peter Poussenier Bv

 FL - Flawless

 No inclusions or blemishes are visible to a skilled grader using 10× magnification.
+And without minor surface blemishes, such as small scratches or extra facets.

 IF - Internally Flawless